RapidataAI/rapidata-python-sdk/docs/quickstart_classification.md

 order_builder = order_builder.question("What is shown in the image?")
 ```

-3. add the different answer options:
+3. add the different answer options (order will be randomized):

 ```py
 order_builder = order_builder.options(["Fish", "Cat", "Wallaby", "Airplane"])